Can a Banquet Hall Require a Couple to Reschedule the Date If a Wedding Is Cancelled Because of Covid19?

-Generally, With Rare Exceptions, When a Wedding Is Cancelled Because of Covid19 the Deposits Previously Paid to Suppliers and Vendors Must Be Refunded and a Banquet Hall or Other Suppliers Are Without a Right to Dictate That the Wedding Must Be Rescheduled Even If Such Is Said Within a Contract.
+Regardless of What Is Said Within a Contract, Generally, With Only Very Rare Exceptions, When a Wedding Is Cancelled Because of Covid19 the Deposits Previously Paid to Suppliers and Vendors Must Be Refunded and a Banquet Hall or Other Suppliers Are Without a Right to Dictate That the Wedding Must Be Rescheduled.

 Similar Questions About Cancelled Weddings Include: